raas-dev/configent/README.md

 ### Customization

-Nothing is prompted by `install.sh`, it's non-interactive and thus suitable for cloud-init: Fork this repo, comment out the tech stacks you don't need in `install_apps`, and change the curl target to your public fork.
+Nothing is prompted by `install.sh`.
+It is non-interactive and thus suitable for cloud-init.
+Fork this repo, comment out the tech stacks you don't need in `install_apps`, and change the curl target to your public fork.

 GUI apps are not installed by `install.sh` as a server or VM is assumed.
 Re-run